kishannareshpal/cs50/2020/project3/README.md

 :white_check_mark: View email content.
 :white_check_mark: Archive and Unarchive.
 :white_check_mark: Reply to an email.
-:white_check_mark: Make HTTP request to the API using JavaScript.
+:white_check_mark: Make HTTP request to the given API using JavaScript.

 ## How To Build and Run
 1. Clone this repo.